 Most Common Workers' Compensation Injuries

-What are the most common Workers’ Compensation injuries?
-Over the last decade in Washington State, roughly 115,000 workers were injured on the job each year.
-While the majority of injuries are physical in nature, many other types of injuries occur, from repetitive stress injuries and construction site accidents to occupational disease, hearing loss and depression.
-If you’re injured at work, it’s important to know your options and your rights—contact Emery Reddy to help.
+What are the most common workers’ compensation injuries?
+Over the last decade in Washington state, roughly 115,000 workers were injured on the job each year.
+While the majority of workers’ compensation injuries are physical in nature, many other types of injuries occur, from repetitive stress injuries and construction site accidents to occupational disease, hearing loss, and depression.
+If you’re injured at work, it’s important to know your options and your rights.
 The following are examples of specific workplace injuries that are often covered by workers’ compensation and L&I.

 Accounting for about half of all accepted L&I claims, the most common workplace injuries in Washington are physical injuries: